LivedhaS/SwiftAid/README.md

 7. Access the application through the web or mobile interface.

-8. To View the Remote Patient Monitoring Dashboard Navigate to the publisher directory:
+8. To View the Remote Patient Monitoring Dashboard
+To view the vitals of patients and doctors on the frontend, follow these steps:

+Navigate to the publisher directory:

 bash
 Copy
 cd publisher
-Run the publisher.py script to start the data publisher:
+Run the publisher.py script to start streaming patient vitals:

 bash
 Copy
 python publisher.py
-This is required to stream patient vitals to the frontend, allowing both patients and doctors to view real-time health data in the dashboard.
+This is necessary to allow the frontend to display the real-time vitals of patients and doctors.

 ---